davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/improve-add-attention-mechanism.md

 also come to every word with your own background, and hopefully use it similarly to other people.
 See also [Part of speech](https://en.wikipedia.org/wiki/Part_of_speech).

-Could you make "reviews" actually just another answer?
-You've regularly seen others comment on other answers; few people comment on all of them.

 # TODO-cnns: Will attention replace CNNs?

 I'm not fully convinced that Attention will replace CNNs.
 A CNN with multiple output channels seems